Cordelya/axemoor-bootstrap/README.md

 ## First Steps
 * If you don't have a GitHub account, create one.
 The free level is sufficient for what you need.
 * Install the OS.
 Options include:
+    * Ubuntu:
-    * Ubuntu installed directly on a computer
+         * installed directly on a computer (not tested yet)
-    * Ubuntu in a VM
+         * in a VM (not tested yet)
-    * Ubuntu in Windows 10 Subsystem for Linux
+         * in Windows 10 Subsystem for Linux (minimal testing has been done at this time - needs work)
-    * Raspbian for Raspberry Pi
+         * on a Raspberry Pi (not tested yet)
+    * Raspbian (active testing in progress)
+* If using a freshly-burned Raspberry Pi distro, let it initialize and if it offers to update, let it do that as well.
-* Create a non-root user
+* Create a non-root user if one doesn't already exist
+    * Must be in the SUDOers group
-    * In the case of Raspbian, change the Pi and root passwords (and record the new ones someplace safe - but not so safe you can't find them later!)
+    * In the case of Raspbian, you already have a non-root user.
+Change the Pi and root passwords (and record the new ones someplace safe - but not so safe you can't find them later!)
 * If you installed an OS version with a windowed desktop environment, launch Terminal
 * At the command prompt, type